bernhardAxonIvy/doc/source/engine-guide/integration/cluster/configuration.rst

 Ensure that you backup the Docker volume periodically.

 .. note::
-  In older version of the |ivy-engine| Cluster, the applications directory (``Data.AppDirectory`` in your :ref:`ivy.yaml <ivy-yaml>`) had to be shared between the cluster nodes, too.
+  In older version of the Axon Ivy Engine Cluster, the applications directory (``Data.AppDirectory`` in your :ref:`ivy.yaml <ivy-yaml>`) had to be shared between the cluster nodes, too.
 This is no longer required and should be avoided.